path-konkat/resume-customizer/README.md

 # Resume Customization App
-LLM-based application that will generate a customized resume and cover letter based on a job description input
+Streamline your job search with this LLM-based application that generates a customized resume and cover letter based on a job description input

 ## DESCRIPTION
-This repository contains python script for an application that returns a customized resume and cover letter for a job description submitted via the user interface.
-Using an LLM and your collection of past resumes and cover letters, the application
+This repository contains python script for an application that uses local LLM (ollama) to generate customized versions of your resume and cover letter based on a job description submitted via the user interface.
+It does this by accessing an exisiting collection of past resumes and cover letters on which to build a new version customized for the role and company described.

 ## DEPENDENCIES
 * ollama (model 'phi3:mini') _(see [ollama documentation](https://ollama.com/) and [model documentation](https://ollama.com/library/phi3))_